Information disclosure according to recommendations of the Task Force on Climate-related Financial Disclosures (TCFD)

-• Given the international community’s commitment to achieving long-term goals of the Paris Agreement, our company signed the statement of support for the Task Force on Climate-related Financial Disclosures (TCFD) in May 2019, considering the climate change as one of priorities that the planet is facing today.
+Given the international community’s commitment to achieving long-term goals of the Paris Agreement, Nippon Steel signed the statement of support for the Task Force on Climate-related Financial Disclosures (TCFD) in May 2019, considering the climate change as one of priorities that the planet is facing today.
 Based on the recommendations, we are committed to information disclosure on the climate change impact to our business activities.

-*The 2°C scenario is a case that much-needed measures will be implemented to keep global average temperature increase below 2°C compared to pre-Industrial Revolution era.
+1 The below 2°C warming scenario is a case wherein much-needed measures will be implemented to keep global average temperature increase below 2°C (1.75°C) compared to pre-Industrial Revolution times.